 If you’d prefer to be based near the Black Mountains in the east, opt for the Ty Croeso Boutique B&B which is an exquisitely renovated Victorian building located near the small town of Crickhowell.
 In the west, Cwtch Bach is a gorgeous stone bricked holiday home perfect for exploring The Black Mountain region.

 For a luxury glamping experience try the Cuddfan, whose bell tent located along the banks of the river Grwyne offers a real escape back into nature.
 For more luxury glamping ideas take a look at this guide to glamping in the Brecon Beacons.

 Blorenge Walk Summary

-The Blorenge is a hill in the Black Mountains region of the Brecon Beacons.
+The Blorenge is a hill in the Black Mountains region of the Brecon Beacons (Bannau Brycheiniog).
 It is a relatively small, rounded peak located between Abergavenny and Blaenavon.
 Blorenge mountain offers walkers a chance to enjoy fine views, a variety of wildlife and a glimpse into the areas industrial heritage.